sensepost/dresscode/README.md

 * Execute the poll every few months to see the evolution of the security status.
 * Increase the number of sites to scan

+# License

+dresscode is licensed under a [GNU General Public v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Permissions beyond the scope of this license may be available at http://sensepost.com/contact/.

 # Feedback

 PRs are welcome.